assyrianic/Tagha/documentation/ISA.md

 copies a source register's contents to a destination register.

-## lsp
+## lra

 ### Description
-"Load Stack Pointer", gets the address of the op-stack pointer, adds an unsigned offset to it, and puts the resulting address in a register.
+"Load Register Address", gets the address of the op-stack pointer, adds an unsigned offset multiplied by 8 (word size of Tagha) to it, and puts the resulting address in a register.

 ## lea